priscillanzula/AirLine-Analysis/README.md

 Basic understanding of data modeling and airline performance metrics

 🔮 Future Enhancements

-Geographic map visualizations for regional delay heatmaps
+1. Geographic map visualizations for regional delay heatmaps

-Predictive modeling for expected delay risk
+2. Predictive modeling for expected delay risk

-Integration with real-time or near-real-time flight data
+3. Integration with real-time or near-real-time flight data

-Deeper analysis into passenger impact and compensation
+4. Deeper analysis into passenger impact and compensation

 🙌 Acknowledgments

 Built as a personal project to demonstrate Power BI skills, storytelling with data, and domain knowledge in aviation analytics.
 Inspired by real-world airline data and industry reporting needs.

-📬 Contact
-GitHub: @yourusername

-LinkedIn: Your Name

 📄 License
 This project is licensed under the MIT License.